chriskyriazo/Data-Science-blog-post-project/Data Science Blogpost project/README.md

 ## Introduction ##
 In this project, I did the analysis for the Seattle Airbnb dataset which you can find in [Seattle Airbnb Open Data](https://www.kaggle.com/airbnb/seattle). <br />
-This is public data which I took from Kaggle.
+This is public data which I took from Kaggle. <br />
 For this analysis, I focused in answering these three questions:

 1.What time of year do house prices go up ? <br />